Endometriosis: Why A Hysterectomy Is Not The Definitive Solution

-Actress and writer Lena Dunham recently put a spotlight on a condition that affects millions of women worldwide: endometriosis.
-The 31-year old shared on fashion and lifestyle magazine Vogue her personal story of her long struggle with endometriosis and her decision to have an hysterectomy - a surgical procedure whereby the uterus is removed.
+Last year, actress and writer Lena Dunham put a spotlight on a condition that affects millions of women worldwide: endometriosis.
+The 32-year old shared on fashion and lifestyle magazine Vogue her personal story of her long struggle with endometriosis and her decision to have an hysterectomy - a surgical procedure whereby the uterus is removed.
 According to the essay, she chose to have the procedure after years of crippling pain, eight surgeries, and no effective treatment.

 With Endometriosis Awareness Month coming up, we wanted contribute our part to raise more awareness about a medical condition that is often misdiagnosed and hence, mistreated.
 Let us start with saying that a hysterectomy is not the definitive treatment for endometriosis.